Landau damping: Perturbation theory in a Vlasovian frame

 is the plasma permittivity.
-Decomposing the initial disturbance in these modes he obtained the Fourier spectrum of the resulting wave.
+Decomposing the initial disturbance in these modes yields the Fourier spectrum of the resulting wave.
 Damping is explained by phase-mixing of these Fourier modes with slightly different frequencies near $\omega_p$.

-It was not clear how damping could occur in a collisionless plasma: where does the wave energy go?
+Damping in a collisionless plasma, however, raised the question of what might absorb the energy.
 In fluid theory, in which the plasma is modeled as a dispersive dielectric medium, the energy of Langmuir waves is known: field energy multiplied by the Brillouin factor $\partial_\omega(\omega\epsilon)$.

 But damping cannot be derived in this model.
 To calculate energy exchange of the wave with resonant electrons, Vlasov plasma theory has to be expanded to second order and problems about suitable initial conditions and secular terms arise.